Home > Faucets Bathroom

 Commercial Project Requirements

-Specify finishes that resist fingerprints, water spots, and hospital-grade disinfectants for commercial projects.
+For commercial projects, specify finishes that resist fingerprints, water spots, and hospital-grade disinfectants.

 Fontana Coordinated Commercial Fixtures

-Fontana's families of coordinated commercial fixtures support unified finish selection:
+Fontana’s families of coordinated commercial fixtures support unified finish selection and are available through the Fontana Commercial Bathroom Fixtures Catalog.

 Appearance and Corrosion Resistance

-Finishes determine long-term appearance and corrosion resistance and must align with the cleaning and disinfection protocols of the facility.
+Finishes determine long-term appearance and corrosion resistance and must be selected to align with the facility’s cleaning and disinfection protocols.

 Unified Finish Selection